TREC-LAB/low-level-controller-software/README.md

 * Fixed CAN Pin conflict with PWM pin
 * Added EasyCAT.h and EasyCAT.c
 * Added PWM generator struct
+* removed 35% PWM cap
 * First RTOS merge complete
-	* RTOS can now be developed in parrallel with the low-level framework
+	* RTOS can now be developed in parallel with the low-level framework

 ### *v2.4*: